 Gingersrus Database Taxon ID 3789

-CURRENT NAME: Costus productus
+OLD NAME: Costus productus

-PROPOSED NAME: Costus juruanus
+NEW NAME: Costus juruanus

 NAME CHANGE NOTES: Maas found a duplicate of type for C. juruanus and is proposing to change all C. productus back to C. juruanus as in 1972 monograph.